paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### RotateBy

-Unity is left handed using the Z-axis for the forward direction.
+Unity uses left handed chirilaty using the Z-axis for the forward direction.
 The iOS gyroscope, for example, is right-handed.
-We can reverse the Chirality (a fancy word for handed) by negating the offending axis and W. This effectively reverses the direction of rotation.
+We can reverse the Chirality (a fancy word for handed) by negating the offending axis and W. This reverses rotation direction.

 ```c#
 var attitude = GPS.Attitude.RightToLeftHanded(Trig.zAxis);